 Flanders achieves record figures for chocolate exports

 For the first time, chocolate and cocoa products have overtaken dairy products as Flanders' most important agricultural export products.
-In 2024, exports of chocolate and cocoa products peaked at 4.8 billion euros, which represents an increase of 33 per cent compared to 2023.
-Imports even rose by 79 per cent to 3.7 billion euros.
+In 2024, exports of chocolate and cocoa products peaked at 4.8 billion euros, an increase of 33 per cent from 2023.
+Imports rose by 79 per cent to 3.7 billion euros.

-Flanders is thus confirming its international top status as a producer and exporter of chocolate and cocoa products.
-The ports of Antwerp and Zeebrugge are not only used to import cocoa, but also to export finished chocolate delicacies to the whole world.
-The largest sales markets remain the Netherlands, France and Germany, followed by the United Kingdom, the United States and China.
+The ports of Antwerp and Zeebrugge are used not only to import cocoa, but also to export finished chocolate to the whole world.
+The largest sales markets remain the Netherlands, France and Germany, followed by the UK, US and China.

 The figures on trade in chocolate and cocoa products are included in the annual report on Flemish agricultural trade.